History in Darkness: Seven Fragments on Siegfried Kracauer’s The Salaried Masses

 — J. W. Goethe

 There is no sun.
-Benjamin wrote in a review of Kracauer’s The Salaried Masses, that if we want to visualise the book’s author, we see,
+Walter Benjamin wrote in a review of Kracauer’s The Salaried Masses, that if we want to visualise the book’s author, we see,

 Thirty years later, Adorno would describe Gustav Mahler, whose music preceded Kracauer’s book by thirty years in similar terms: